RtI (Response to Intervention) for the Classroom Teacher Emphasis

 Design ongoing measurement of student progress.

-This new emphasis area will be increasingly valuable for classroom teachers who will have increased levels of diversity in the classroom due to budget-related issues.
+This emphasis area will be increasingly valuable for classroom teachers who will have increased levels of diversity in the classroom due to budget-related issues.

 Click on the brochure for information about content area application of RtI and required core courses.